Digital Twin Channel for 6G: Concepts, Architectures and Potential Applications: How to Realize DTC

 \subsubsection{Multi-Modal Data Collection}

 As commented in \cite{wang2023towards}, two types of information are mainly required: environment information and channel information.
 The physical environment encompasses extensive and differentiated attributes that cannot be fully captured by a single sensing modality.
-For instance, the camera is the most widely used sensing method to collect environment information.
-By exploiting computer vision technologies, such as object detection, object tracking, and semantic segmentation, one can identify and extract environment objects from images.
-However, it typically fails to extract distance information.
-Fortunately, the ultrasonic sensor excels in object localization, providing reliable distance and location measurements.
 Different sensing approaches complement each other for comprehensive feature collections, as they sense the environment via different mechanisation and perspectives\cite{alkhateeb2023real}.
 Thus multi-modal sensing, comprising technologies like cameras and radar for measuring object locations, shape, and materials, satellite images for terrain and hydrology analysis, and sensors for climate recognition, is the crucial component in DTC.
 In addition to environment data, DTC also requires multi-dimensional channel characteristics, including large-scale features like path loss and small-scale features like multi-path angles.
 During the DTC construction period, coarse channel parameters can be acquired beforehand through channel measurements or RT, and subsequently stored in a database.
 In the DTC implementation phase, real-time channel state information (CSI) can be obtained with various wireless devices and distributed infrastructures.